 Exponential Growth of New Label Adoption

 Since last May, we’ve seen exponential growth in the adoption of the new Nutrition Facts panel.
-According to Label Insight’s database, there are over 8,000 products in circulation that have adopted the new Nutrition Facts design.
+According to Label Insight’s database, there are nearly 8,000 products in circulation that have adopted the new Nutrition Facts design.
 According to the analysis, that is almost 300% quarter on quarter growth since Q3 2016, which makes sense seeing as the vast majority of the regulations were finalized in Q2 2016.

 With less than 5 quarters until the July 26th, 2018 compliance date (which has still not officially been delayed, despite much conjecture in the industry), we anticipate there to be an exponential increase in new label adoption each subsequent quarter.
 In fact, based on bookings, we know of at least 15,000 new products to enter the market with the new Nutrition Facts panel before the end of the year, which is a clear sign of that regardless of the proposed delay, the industry is getting behind this movement and pushing towards greater transparency.

 According to the FDA, the New Nutrition Facts Panel will “reflect new scientific information, including the link between diet and chronic diseases such as obesity and heart disease.
 The new label will make it easier for consumers to make better informed food choices.”

 We applaud manufacturers who are adopting the new Nutrition Facts Panel for acknowledging this new scientific information and providing the necessary data for consumers to make informed and educated decisions.